In Ontario, there is an average of some 232 vehicles stolen a day. Within a year, some 24,000 vehicles are stolen.

 This type of theft is occurring in cities across Canada.
 CBC recently reported on a theft happening as close to home as London Ontario.
 To read the article, click here.

 Another way that thieves are stealing your car is by capturing the key fob signal when you lock your car from a distance at the mall.
 We have all done it; you leave your car, check that you have everything while you walk towards the mall door.
 Then realize you haven’t locked the car.
 A quick press of the key fob and the vehicle is locked.
 Unfortunately, you may have unknowingly allowed a thief to capture your unique key signal.
-Using the same relay boxes, thieves are able to capture your key fob signal from afar and gain access to your car while you are shopping.
+Using the same relay boxes, thieves can capture your key fob signal from afar and gain access to your car while you are shopping.

 How Can You Prevent This?